PataleAkhil/automl-alearn/README.md

 <h1 align="center">'automl-alearn': Automated Machine Learning Library</h1>

-**automl-alearn** is a powerful Python library designed to simplify the machine learning workflow, offering streamlined model building, visualization, and data preprocessing.
-With an intuitive interface, it empowers users to rapidly prototype and construct models with minimal complexity.
+**automl-alearn** is a Python library designed to simplify the machine learning workflow, offering streamlined model building, visualization, and data preprocessing.
+It empowers users to rapidly prototype and construct models with minimal complexity.

 ## Key Features